Virginia truck cargo spill accident attorneys

 The loading team: Trailers and tankers are often loaded by special crews.
 These loading teams are responsible for making sure the load is even, the cargo is properly strapped down, and the truck is under the legal weight limit.
 If the team fails to do this and the cargo spills on the road as a result, then the loading team would likely be liable.

-With our no-fee guarantee, you can rest assured that we won’t be adding to your pile of bills.
+With our Zero Fee Guarantee, you can rest assured that we won’t be adding to your pile of bills.
 We take our calling to help our neighbors seriously.
 We are more than happy to meet with you in a free consultation to hear about your particular case and advise you accordingly.

-When you call us at (804) 413-6777, we will listen to your entire story and give you the legal advice to help you make the right decisions for you and your family.
+When you call us at (804) 413-6777 or toll-free at (855) 781-6777, we will listen to your entire story and give you the legal advice to help you make the right decisions for you and your family.
 If you choose us to represent you, our lead attorneys, Ken and John, as former U.S. Marines, will fight smarter to get you the money you deserve to move forward with your life.

 It costs you nothing for our firm to represent you.
 We only get paid when you do.
 Learn more